ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/README.md

 ### Dataset Preparation
 We followed 3 data treatment steps in order to prepare the dataset for the full analysis:

-📁 **CSV data extraction** from the .gz.csv compressed folders produced by @ramana as a result of the data mining effort, which were downloaded locally for processing.
-Script: YYY
+📁 **CSV data extraction** from the .gz.csv compressed folders produced by @ramana as a result of the data mining effort, which were downloaded locally for processing. [**--> Task Script**](https://github.com/ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/blob/main/rptheft_data1_ziptocsv.py)

 📄 **Slot Dataset Processing & MEV Theft Flagging**: Clean, standardize, and enrich Ethereum slot-level CSV data as part of the Rocketpool MEV theft analysis project.
-It processes raw slot data files and produces cleaned, standardized CSV files that can be used for further analysis and visualization.
-Script: YYY
+It processes raw slot data files and produces cleaned, standardized CSV files that can be used for further analysis and visualization. [**--> Task Script**](https://github.com/ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/blob/main/rptheft_data2_slotclassification.py)

 **What the Script Does**
 - Reads raw CSV files from the SOURCE_PATH directory.